Sorry, you need to enable JavaScript to visit this website.

 Feedback

 Detailed written feedback is given following all six written assignments.
-This is followed by a discussion with supervisors.
-Verbal feedback is given following a discussion on a dissertation topic in terms four and five and on oral presentation in term six.
+This feedback is followed by a discussion of its details with supervisors.
+Verbal feedback is given following a discussion on a dissertation topic between Terms four (Block D) and five (Block E), and on oral presentation after Term six (Block F).

 Assessment